Deformations and Balian-Low theorems for Gabor frames on the adeles

 \begin{theorem}[cf.\ \Cref{thm:pert}] Let $G$ be a locally compact abelian group, let $\Delta$ be a lattice in $\tfp{G}$ and let $g \in S_0(G)$.
 If $\mathcal{G}(g,\Delta)$ is a Gabor frame, then there exist a neighbourhood $W$ of $\id_G \in \Aut(\tfp{G})$ and a neighbourhood $U$ of $g \in S_0(G)$ such that $\mathcal{G}(h,\alpha(\Delta))$ is a Gabor frame for all $\alpha \in W$ and $h \in U$. \end{theorem}

-Our main tools are the duality theory for uniform Gabor frames on LCA groups \cite{JaLe16} and the continuity of various maps between the Feichtinger algebra of different groups \cite{Ja18}.
+Our main tools are the duality theory for uniform Gabor frames on LCA groups \cite{JaLe16}, continuity of various maps between the Feichtinger algebra of different groups \cite{Ja18}, and the existence of dual windows in the Feichtinger algebra \cite{GrLe04,Au21}.
 At the heart of our approach is the continuity of dilation on $S_0(G)$ by automorphisms from $\Aut(G)$, see \Cref{thm:strong_cont_s0}.
 We establish this result using a particular description of the Feichtinger algebra, see \Cref{prop:feichtinger_description}, and a similar continuity result for $L^1(G)$ already proved in \cite{Br48}, see \Cref{prop:strong_cont}.

 To give examples of applications of \Cref{intro:thm1} to groups other than $G = \R^n$, we introduce a class of groups which we call \emph{higher dimensional $S$-adeles}.
 These groups are built from a global field $K$, a set $S$ of finite places on $K$ and a natural number $n$.
 If $S$ is the set of all finite places on $K$ and $n=1$, one recovers the usual adele ring of $K$, and if $K = \Q$ and $S = \emptyset$, one recovers $G = \R^n$.
 We apply \Cref{intro:thm1} to all of these groups when $K = \Q$, and the following is the statement for the higher dimensional full adele ring over the rationals: